Travel Tips:

 8) International electrical converter/adaptor - The key here is that it is a converter AND an adaptor.
 Don’t get a device that just does one.
 It needs to convert the voltage (the converter part) as well as enable you to plug your home devices into any type of outlet (the adaptor part).
 Otherwise you run the risk of frying your equipment.
 Ours is compact, lightweight (about 6 oz.) and has a nifty design that switches plug styles for any country in the world.
 We purchased it at the local AAA office.

-9) Timex Expedition watch - Michael purchased this watch ten years ago for about $22 at an actual old-fashioned hardware store, Deck’s in Ambler, Pennsylvania, which has been around since 1908.
+9) Timex Expedition watch – Michael purchased this watch over ten years ago for about $22.
 He’s worn it just about every day since then and it’s never failed.
 There are dual time zones, a chronograph and an alarm.
 Apparently it’s also water-resistant for 100 meters but he wouldn’t know, he’s never swam that far.
 But he can keep it on for washing dishes.

 10) Theraband exercise straps - Those multi-colored straps that are familiar to anyone who has undergone physical therapy.
 Incredibly light and functional as a portable gym.
 They might even get used before the year is out.